waseemwanologicalsolutions/SDKDocumentation/README.md

 - 6 Set field type carefully e.g if the data from app is string and field type set in int then there will be error.
 - 7 If you want to link the events with the visitor then add 'visitorId' as foreign key of 'Profile' collection

+Every custom event schema must have `timestamp of type long` and `eventId of type string` fields, otherwise your custom event will not be saved and you will get bad request error.

 **Please becarefull when renaming, Collection and Field name always start with small letter**